hkuplg/fcore/README.md

 ## Examples

-In the "example" directory, you will see a lot of example programs written in FCore.
+In the `example` directory, you will see a lot of example programs written in FCore.
 You may want to take a look at them to get familiar with the syntax.
 These examples demonstrate different features of our compiler, such as call-by-name, record syntax, modules, thunk, type synonyms, etc.

-Particularly, in the "sierpinsky" sub-directory, there is a interesting program that draws a Sierpinsky curve.
+Particularly, in `examples/fractals`, there is a interesting program that draws a fractal.

 ## Troubleshooter